BPHZ renormalisation and vanishing subcriticality asymptotics of the fractional $\Phi^3_d$ model: Introduction

 \subsubsection{Acknowledgments}

 We would like to thank Christian Kuehn for many useful discussions.
 Part of this work was carried out while the authors attended the programme \lq\lq Scaling limits, rough paths, quantum field theory\rq\rq\ (SRQ) held at the Isaac Newton Institute (INI) in Cambridge.
 We would like to thank the organisers of this trimester for putting together a stimulating programme, and the members of INI for providing a friendly working atmosphere.
 NB thanks the School of Mathematics at the University of Edinburgh, and YB thanks the Institut Denis Poisson at the University of Orl\'eans for hospitality during mutual visits.
-Finally, we thank two anonymous referees for their remarks, which led to an improvement in the presentation.
+YB gratefully acknowledges funding support from the European Research Council (ERC) through the ERC Starting Grant Low Regularity Dynamics via Decorated Trees (LoRDeT), grant agreement No. 101075208.
+Finally, we thank the anonymous referees for their remarks, which led to an improvement in the presentation.